Enhancement Shaman Patch 9.1 Changes Analysis

 - Necrolord: Splintered Elements causes each additional Lightning Bolt generated by Primordial Wave to grant 5% Haste for 10 seconds.

-- Night Fae: Seeds of Rampant Growth causes each pulse of your Fae Transfusion channel to reduce the cooldown of Feral Spirit by 7 seconds.
+- Night Fae: Seeds of Rampant Growth causes each pulse of your Fae Transfusion channel to reduce the cooldown of Feral Spirit by 7 seconds and grand 3% Critical Strike for 15 seconds.

 - Venthyr: Elemental Conduit causes your Chain Harvest to also apply Flame Shock to enemy targets hit, and Riptide to allies healed.